 - Maximize social distancing between student workstations, when determining the classroom layout.
-Desks should be spaced apart with protective dividers at tables. - All classrooms will be equipped with polycarbonate dividers. - Where necessary, assess other space that may be repurposed for storage of instructional materials, to maximize student classroom space. - Incorporate signage to illustrate social/physical distancing. - Use outdoor instruction where health and safety conditions and physical space allow. - Ensure the classroom cohort will have access to washing stations, and plan for hand sanitizer dispensers and access to sanitizing materials for wiping down any spaces after usage each day or, if needed, between groups. - Each special area class will follow social distancing guidelines to determine classroom setup and protocols (e.g. Art, P.E., Music, Library).
+Desks should be spaced apart with protective dividers at tables. - All classrooms will be equipped with polycarbonate dividers. - Where necessary, assess other space that may be repurposed for storage of instructional materials, to maximize student classroom space. - Incorporate signage to illustrate social/physical distancing. - Use outdoor instruction where health and safety conditions and physical space allow. - Ensure the classroom cohort will have access to washing stations, and plan for hand sanitizer dispensers and access to sanitizing materials for wiping down any spaces after usage each day or, if needed, between groups. - Each special area class will follow social distancing guidelines to determine classroom setup and protocols (e.g. Art, P.E., Music, Library). - Areas will be designated during the day for students to socially distance and take a "mask break." - All designated classrooms will be equipped with appropriate PPE materials, in addition to face masks.

-- Areas/times will be designated during the day for students to socially distance and take a "mask break." - All designated classrooms will be equipped with appropriate PPE materials, in addition to face masks.
+Class Groups/Cohorts (for Fourth and Fifth Grade Only)

-Class Groups/Cohorts
+- A "cohort" is a group or team of students and educators with consistent members that stay together throughout the school day. - When possible, we will have teachers of specific academic content areas rotate, instead of student groups.

-- A "cohort" is a group or team of students and educators with consistent members that stay together throughout the school day. - When possible, we will have teachers of specific academic content areas rotate, instead of student groups. - Maximize other safety precautions where cohorts may have contact, such as more close-ly monitored use of facial coverings, hand washing and sanitizing between cohorts. - When possible, restrict primary use to a single cohort, or consistent group of cohorts when assigning restrooms, classrooms, and outside space.
+- Maximize other safety precautions where cohorts may have contact, such as more close-ly monitored use of facial coverings, hand washing and sanitizing between cohorts. - Cohorts will be assigned a specific entry and exit that remains consistent day-to-day, when possible. - Similar design will be implemented for assignment of restrooms, classrooms, and outside space where it is possible to restrict primary use to a single cohort, or consistent group of cohorts.